An interesting fact is that induction technology has been present and used in cooking since the 1900s.

 - 【DIGITAL LCD SENSOR】Touch control panel: child safety lock keeps the cooking and timer settings from being accidentally changed once they have been set; fast boil button; keep warm button (for 1-30 minutes at 140°F); up to 10-hour timer button.

 - 【COMPATIBLE WITH MAGNETIC COOKWARE】 In order to use this and any other induction stove, you need to use cookware with a magnetic bottom.
 The auto-pan detection will shut the unit off automatically after 60 seconds if no cookware, or the incorrect cookware is detected.
 Compatible with induction cookware having a diameter of at least 5 inches, which ensures a large and uniform heated area.

-- 【100% SATISFACTION】Although induction itself is a noiseless process, there may be high pitched sounds from the cookware due to multiple layers of metals sandwiched together.
+- 【WARRANTY】Although induction itself is a noiseless process, there may be high pitched sounds from the cookware due to multiple layers of metals sandwiched together.
 Please allow the induction cooker to cool down before cleaning.
-If you have any questions with our product, please feel free to contact our customer service.
-We will address your concern to the best.
+2-year manufacturer’s warranty, as well as customer service.

 - Duxtop Induction Cooktop uses 120V 15 amp electrical outlet - standard in all North American homes; lightweight and compact for easy handling and storage.

 - Digital control panel.
 Built-in count-down digital timer with 1 minute increments up to 170 minutes; 10 temperature range from 140 °F to 460 °F; 10 power levels from 200 to 1800 Watts.

 - With no open flame or heating element, food does not burn-on the glass cooktop so this induction burner is easy to clean—just wipe with a damp towel.
 Durable 7-blade fan rapidly dissipates heat to ensure a longer product life.